-This Order establishes on-farm standards for implementation of management practices that all Members must achieve.
+The GDA Order establishes on-farm standards for implementation of management practices that all growers must achieve.
 The selection of appropriate management practices must include analysis of site-specific conditions, waste types, discharge mechanisms, and crop types.
-Considering this, as well as the Water Code 13360 mandate that the Regional Water Board not specify the manner of compliance with its requirements, selection must be done at the farm level.
-Following are the performance standards that all Members must achieve:
+Considering this, as well as the Water Code section 13360 mandate that the Regional Water Board not specify the manner of compliance with its requirements, selection must be done at the farm level.
+Following are the performance standards that all growers must achieve:

-- a) minimize waste discharge offsite in surface water, - b) minimize or eliminate the discharge of sediment above background levels, - c) minimize percolation of waste to groundwater, - d) minimize excess nutrient application relative to crop consumption, - e) prevent pollution and nuisance,
+- a) minimize percolation of waste to groundwater, - b) minimize excess nutrient application relative to crop consumption, - c) prevent pollution and nuisance, - d) achieve and maintain water quality objectives and beneficial uses, and e) protect wellheads from surface water intrusion.

-&lt;sup>38 State Water Board, WQO 2018-0002, p.
+&lt;sup>25 State Water Board, WQO 2018-0002, p.
 79-80.